radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 APP.IDENTITY.IDLINK IN (@[entitlements:VARCHAR(255)]

-><span style="color:red">**IMPORTANT NOTE - For child nodes from database backends, make sure in the link parameter value there is a <space> between the “IN” and the following open parenthesis.
-Also, performance can be negatively impacted because the “IN” operator does not benefit from prepared statements.**
+>[!warning] For child nodes from database backends, make sure in the link parameter value there is a <space> between the “IN” and the following open parenthesis.
+Also, performance can be negatively impacted because the “IN” operator does not benefit from prepared statements.

 An example depicting the model of the virtual view and the runtime view leveraging the link parameter between the two virtual views described in this section is shown below.